Syizuril/CheatJetpackGTA/Readme.md

 *   In the XML layout, add the [`android:onClick`](https://developer.android.com/reference/android/R.attr.html#onClick) attribute to the `<`_`View`_`>` element.
 *   Programmatically, use the [`setOnClickListener(View.OnClickListener)`](https://developer.android.com/reference/android/view/View.html#setOnClickListener(android.view.View.OnClickListener)) function in the corresponding `Activity`.

+# **ConstraintLayout using the Layout Editor**

+*   A [`ConstraintLayout`](https://developer.android.com/reference/android/support/constraint/ConstraintLayout.html) is a [`ViewGroup`](http://developer.android.com/reference/android/view/ViewGroup.html) that allows you to position and size the layout's child views in a flexible way.
+*   In a ConstraintLayout, each view's position is defined using at least one horizontal constraint, and at least one vertical constraint*.*
+*   A [constraint](https://developer.android.com/training/constraint-layout/#constraints-overview) connects or aligns a view to another UI element, to the parent layout, or to an invisible guideline.

+Advantages of using `ConstraintLayout`:

+*   You can make a ConstraintLayout responsive to devices that have different screen sizes and resolutions.
+*   `ConstraintLayout` usually results in a flatter view hierarchy than `LinearLayout`.
+*   The design editor and the view inspector in Android Studio help you add and configure constraints.

+Chains:

+*   A [chain](https://developer.android.com/training/constraint-layout/#constrain-chain) is a group of views that are linked to each other with bidirectional constraints.
+*   The views within a chain can be distributed either vertically or horizontally.

+Design-time attributes:

+*   Design-time attributes are used and applied only during the layout design, not at runtime.
+When you run the app, design-time attributes are ignored.
+*   Design-time attributes are prefixed with the `tools` namespace.
+For example, the `tools:layout_editor_absoluteY` and `tools:text` attributes are design-time attributes.

+Baseline constraints:

+*   A baseline constraint aligns a view's text baseline to the text baseline of another view that has text.
+*   Baseline constraints are helpful when views have different font sizes.